 Automated Ascent is a boutique technology consultancy that delivers software solutions to help our customers succeed.
 We specialize in the areas of project automation, containers and Continuous Delivery.
 Through our unique mentoring methodology, we will train and guide your team on the best practices for building flexible and efficient software.

-Benjamin Muschko is a software engineer on the JVM, consultant and trainer with over 15 years of experience in the industry.
-He’s passionate about project automation, testing and Continuous Delivery.
-Ben is the author of Gradle in Action, published by Manning Publications.
-He is a frequent speaker at conferences and is an avid Open Source advocate.
+Benjamin Muschko is a software engineer, consultant, and trainer with more than 20 years of experience in the industry.
+He's passionate about project automation, testing, and continuous delivery.
+Ben is an author, a frequent speaker at conferences, and an avid open source advocate.

 New Java releases continue to arrive at a rapid pace.
 The community now receives a new Java version with features and bug fixes about every two months.
 The latest edition of this ebook examines many added and removed items in Java 12, including a new preview feature that lets you try out functionality not yet ready for production.